 When the “Keep Aligned to Motion” option is checked the particle angle will continuously update based upon the particle’s motion, changing as the particle falls due to gravity.
 Note that when this option is checked, the particle spin parameter will be ignored — “Keep Aligned to Motion” overrides the spin value.

-Clicking the color gradient brings up the gradient editor.
+Clicking the color or alpha gradient brings up the gradient editor.

 The “Color Type” menu allows you to select between:

 - “Full Gradient”: the gradient represents the life of the particle, where the color at the left edge of the gradient is the color when the particle is born, and the right edge is the color when the particle dies.
 When this option is selected you have a “Repeat” value that can be used to repeat the gradient over the life of the particle.

 - “Random Gradient”: a random color from anywhere on the gradient is chosen for the particle at its birth.
 The particle color does not change over its life.
 Choosing this option reveals a “Use key colors only” option, when checked the defined gradient colors are the only possible random choices.